Guide to Stripe Fees & Rates For 2025

 • Debit cards typically incur lower fees compared to credit cards, making them a cost-effective option for businesses aiming to reduce processing costs.

-What is Stripe and How Does it Work?
+What Is Stripe and How It Works

 Stripe is a comprehensive payment processing platform designed to help businesses accept online payments and manage their transactions efficiently.
 By connecting businesses with major payment networks like Visa and Mastercard and providing a merchant account, Stripe facilitates the seamless transfer of funds between a business and its customers’ bank accounts.